joelagnel/joelfernandes.org/_drafts/2026-03-20-waymo-san-francisco.md

 I have a somewhat parallel experience with this: I'm a big fan of lane assist technology in cars, which is a huge stress reliever on long drives.
 So to my surprise, riding in the Waymo didn't feel odd at all.
 It just felt natural.
 Thanks to my experience with lane assist, I didn't get nervous.
 In fact, I quite enjoyed it.

 The gentle braking was a pleasant surprise.
 Unlike human drivers, the Waymo very carefully decelerates when it approaches a signal.
-The Waymo team has clearly calibrated this well.
+The Waymo team appears to have clearly calibrated this well.
 It made the ride genuinely comfortable.

 I did keep the door open for a few minutes so I could take some pictures for my memory.
 At 5 AM, there wasn't anyone around to judge me.